johnyluyte/blogger-theme-picturewindow-with-tabs/README.md

 - Added related articles widget from [WFU blog](http://www.wfublog.com/2014/05/blogger-related-posts-2-custom-thumbnail.html).

+- `<a>` links in posts will be opened at new tabs.
+TOCs will not be effected.
+As described in [this article](http://stackoverflow.com/questions/4425198/markdown-target-blank).

 - The width, layout, font-size, font-family, and others have also been modified based on my own preference.